top of page

 The Missions Committee’s role is to fulfill the part of the mission statement of our church which urges us to “...commit ourselves to prayerful, compassionate and courageous action in the world.”
 We seek to realize this goal in and beyond our local community.
 We support partner organizations through financial giving, volunteer time, joint action and fund raising.
 The Committee meets monthly with the goal of trying to coordinate the timing of fundraising efforts and to share ideas and strategies for supporting and nurturing existing programs.
 We welcome and encourage everyone in the congregation to join with us in this vital work.

-There are currently ten major programs and agencies that we provide volunteer and/or financial support to, including:
+There are currently eleven major programs and agencies that we provide volunteer and/or financial support to, including:

 Charlotte Food Shelf